Tangent spaces to motivic cohomology groups: Introduction

-However, this theory of motivic cohomology has one obvious deficiency: it fails to detect the nilpotent which is very important for studying deformation problems.
-For example, for $X$ a regular scheme over a field $k$, the j-th infinitesimal thickening $X_{j}$, $X_{j}=(X, O_{X}[t]/(t^{j+1}))$, is a typical non-reduced scheme.
-Motivic cohomology can't read the difference between $X$ and $X_{j}$.
+However, this theory of motivic cohomology has one obvious deficiency: it does not take care of the infinitesimal structure which is very important for studying deformation problems.
+For example, for $X$ a regular scheme over a field $k$, the $j$-th infinitesimal thickening $X_{j}=(X, O_{X}[t]/(t^{j+1}))$, is a typical non-reduced scheme.
+Motivic cohomology can't distinguish the difference between $X$ and $X_{j}$.

-As the first attempt to understand what motivic cohomology of infinitesimal thickening might mean, Bloch-Esnault \cite{BlochEsnault} introduce additive version of higher Chow groups and show that {\it 0-cycles} in this theory coincides with absolute differentials, see section 2.2.
-More results on this direction have been proved by Krishna-Levine, Park and R\"{u}lling.

-In \cite{BlochLectures}, Bloch suggests the following question. \begin{question} Assuming one has a good definition of motivic cohomology(of infinitesimal thickening), still denoted $H^{p}_{M}(X, \mathbb{Z}(q))$, what should the \textbf{tangent space}
+As the first attempt to understand what motivic cohomology of infinitesimal thickenings might mean, Bloch-Esnault \cite{BlochEsnault} introduces an additive version of higher Chow groups.
+In \cite{BlochLectures}, Bloch poses the following question: \begin{question} Assuming one has a good definition of motivic cohomology(of infinitesimal thickenings), still denoted $H^{p}_{M}(X, \mathbb{Z}(q))$, what should the \textbf{tangent space}

 mean?
-Here $speck[\varepsilon]$ denotes the dual number, $\varepsilon^{2}=0$. \end{question}
+Here $\mathrm{Spec}(k[\varepsilon])$ denotes the dual number, $\varepsilon^{2}=0$. \end{question}

-According to identification (1.1), we rewrite this question in term of higher Chow groups as follows. \begin{question} Can one have a good definition of higher Chow groups of infinitesimal thickening?
+According to identification (1.1), we rewrite this question in terms of higher Chow groups as follows: \begin{question} Can one give a good definition of higher Chow groups of infinitesimal thickenings?
 If so, what should the \textbf{tangent space}

 mean? \end{question}